AngeloGalav/gauntlet/README.md

 - RealVsAiArt contents into RealVsAiArt folder

 ## TODOs
-Plz keep the todo list updated!
-- [ ] IMPORTANT!!!!
-NEED TO FIX LABELS FOR IMAGES (ESTABLISH WHAT 0 AND 1 MEAN!!!!!!!!!!)
 - [x] Create some models
     - [ ] test standard CNN
     - [x] Fine-tuned resnet